Wabinab/Xenoblade-Chronicles-3-The-Book/src/04_emergency.md

 Eunie acknowledged and suggested: "Roger that!
 Should we grab a bite to eat?"

 Lanz agreed, "Good shout!"
-Then, Lanz and Eunie walked up to the fireplace.
+Then, Lanz and Eunie walked up to the bonfire.
 Noah still stuck and deep in his thoughts, as Riku prompted: "Noah...
 Something up?"

 Noah shook his head, "I've just got this uneasy feeling...
 It won't go away."